sangimed/sangimed/README.md

 # 💫 About Me:
-⚡ Fun fact : ~~Currently preparing for a marathon~~ completed two marathons 🏃...
+⚡ Fun fact : ~~Currently preparing for a marathon~~ completed three marathons 🏃...

 ## 🌐 Socials: